ferdinandkeller/roman-numerals-rs/README.md

 # Roman Numerals

-Library that can convert our [Base 10 Arabic Numeral System](https://en.wikipedia.org/wiki/Hindu–Arabic_numeral_system) to the [Roman Numeral System](https://en.wikipedia.org/wiki/Roman_numerals), and vice versa.
+This library can help you convert numbers in our [Base 10 Arabic Numeral System](https://en.wikipedia.org/wiki/Hindu–Arabic_numeral_system) to [Roman Numeral System](https://en.wikipedia.org/wiki/Roman_numerals), and vice versa.

-It is compatible with all unsigned integer types, from `u8` to `u128`.
+It is compatible with all unsigned integer types, from `u8` to `u128`, including `usize`.

 ## Installation